Appeals: Council Tax Reduction

 We will consider the appeal and will write to you within two months to notify you of the outcome of the appeal.

-If you still disagree with the decision or if the Council does not write to you within two months you may appeal direct to the Valuation Tribunal Service:
+If you still disagree with the decision or if we do not write to you within two months you may appeal direct to the Valuation Tribunal Service:

 2 Trafford Court